-This third Unemployment Bulletin provides headline information on unemployment in Guernsey (including the islands of Guernsey, Herm, Jethou and Lihou).
+This fourth Unemployment Bulletin provides headline information on unemployment in Guernsey (including the islands of Guernsey, Herm, Jethou and Lihou).
 The bulletin has been produced using data from the Committee for Employment & Social Security to provide comprehensive and up to date information on unemployment trends.

-The first and second edition of this bulletin along with the latest Population, Employment and Earnings Bulletin, which contains information on numbers of employers, employees and self-employees and the earnings of employees at the end of March 2020, is available on www.gov.gg/population.
+The first three editions of this bulletin along with the latest Population, Employment and Earnings Bulletin, which contains information on numbers of employers, employees and self-employees and the earnings of employees at the end of March 2020, is available on www.gov.gg/population.
+The next edition of the Population, Employment and Earnings Bulletin is due to be published at the end of October 2020 and will include employment and earnings information up to the end of June 2020.